ryanmaguire/libtmpl/README.md

 **library.** The library is written entirely in ISO C89/C90 compliant code, and no C99/C11 or GCC extensions are used.
 It compiles with C99 and C11/C18 compilers, so it is more fitting to say it is written in the intersection of these standards.

-That being said, the ``extras/`` folder contains a plethora of code for recreational purposes (random walks, fractals, raytracing, and more).
+The ``extras/`` folder contains a plethora of code for recreational purposes (random walks, fractals, raytracing, and more).
+These files are **not** part of libtmpl and are not compiled via the Makefile or the ``make.sh`` script.
-These files are **not** a part of libtmpl and are not compiled via the Makefile or the ``make.sh`` script, leaving me the freedom to write in whichever language I please.
-Still, most of the files in ``extras/`` are in C, but some are in C++, Python, Sage, and the rare Mathematica file may appear, and some files use C99 tools just to mix it up.
+Most of the files in ``extras/`` are written in C, but some are in C++, Python, Sage, and the rare Mathematica file may appear, and some files use C99 tools.

 The ``examples/`` folder contains examples of all of the functions in the library and shows basic usage of these tools.

 The ``tests/`` folder contains time tests and accuracy tests of ``libtmpl`` versus other libraries.
 To run these tests will require these libraries being available.
 Running these tests is **not** required, and they are mostly for internal use and to verify the algorithms implemented in libtmpl.

-The library is split into the following sublibraries (ordered alphabetically):
+The library is split into the following sublibraries:

 ### bytes
 Tools for working with endianness and reading binary files.
 This code